-The virtual deli is opened 7 days a week, during a given number of hours.
+The virtual deli is open 7 days a week, during a given number of hours.
 This number of hours is specified at the retail deli level.

 When the retail deli opens, the food items that were opened or prepared more than a specified number of days prior (e.g., 7 days for refrigerated RTE foods) [27]) are discarded.
-This mimics a date marking system [27].
-Additionally, when the retail deli opens, some food items may be "presliced" in large quantity.
-Afterwards, presliced items will be sold throughout the day.
-A food item is presliced or not according to a probability of preslicing defined by the user (if 1: some amount of RTE product will be presliced each morning; if 0: this food item will never be presliced; if > 0 and <1: a random value will be drawn each morning to decide whether or not the RTE product will be sliced).
-The amount of RTE product (>0 g) that will be presliced will be randomly sampled from a normal distribution with mean and standard deviation defined by the user.
-Then the RTE product will be presliced using the same process as if a serving of this RTE product of that size was requested by a customer.
+This mimics a date-marking system [27].
+Additionally, when the retail deli opens, some food items may be "pre-sliced" in large quantity.
+Afterwards, pre-sliced items will be sold throughout the day.
+A food item is pre-sliced or not according to a probability of pre-slicing defined by the user (if 1: some amount of RTE product will be pre-sliced each morning; if 0: this food item will never be pre-sliced; if > 0 and <1: a random value will be drawn each morning to decide whether or not the RTE product will be sliced).
+The amount of RTE product (>0 g) that will be pre-sliced will be randomly sampled from a normal distribution with mean and standard deviation defined by the user.
+Then the RTE product will be pre-sliced using the same process as if a serving of this RTE product of that size were requested by a customer.